 - Western Express Highway, 1st Left turn after Dahisar Octroi check Naka Route to Esselworld, Gorai-Manori.

-Is one of India’s oldest aquarium.
+It is one of India’s oldest aquariums.
 It is one of the main tourist attractions of Mumbai.
 You will find marine as well as freshwater fishes on display for visitors.

-The aquarium was taken up for renovation and has been renovated with a new look and reopened on March 3, 2015.
+The Aquarium was taken up for renovation and renovated with a new look and reopened on March 3, 2015.

 It now has a 12 feet long and 360-degree view glass tunnel.
-Another interesting part is the special pool for children, where they can touch and feel the fish, which are harmless.
+Another exciting part is the unique pool for children, where they can touch and feel the fish, which are harmless.

 The fishes are placed in a large glass tank which is illuminated with LED lighting.